Happily Ever After (Magic Kingdom): Triumph

 The visage constellation of Mufasa appears across a starry sky reminding us to “remember who [we] are”.
-As an inspirational version of "Go the Distance" from Hercules plays, turret by turret, the castle gradually repairs itself while we see the featured characters in their triumphant moments.
+As inspirational instrumental and choral versions of "Go the Distance" from Hercules plays, turret by turret, the castle gradually repairs itself while we see the featured characters in their triumphant moments.
 As the music swells, the structure turns gold with stained-glass portraits of the characters, all of them accomplishing their 'happily ever after'.
 (Note: As of March 14, 2023, additional characters were added in stained glass projected at Main Street U.S.A.
 The addition includes Miguel from Coco, Mirabel Madrigal and Bruno Madrigal from Encanto, Elena from Elena of Avalor, Meilin Lee from Turning Red, Raya from Raya and the Last Dragon, Luca from Luca, and others.)

 Finale

 "And so our journey comes to an end.
 But yours continues on.
 Grab ahold of your dreams, and make them come true.
 For you are the key to unlocking your own magic.
 Now go, let your dreams guide you.
 Reach out and find your Happily Ever After."

 The show ends with the narrator challenging the audience to unlock their own magic and make their dreams come true, just as the characters did.
 The keyhole reappears and a pixie flies from it, leaving a trail of dust around the central plaza.
-As the castle restores itself to red and gold, the pixie flies up to the highest spire, where it’s revealed to be Tinker Bell, making her flight over the park to the familiar refrain of "You Can Fly".
-The castle and illuminated central plaza change color as multi-color peony fireworks appear in the sky.
+As the castle restores itself to red and gold, the pixie flies up to the highest spire, where it's revealed to be Tinker Bell, making her flight over the park to the familiar refrain of "You Can Fly" from Peter Pan.
+The castle and illuminated central plaza change color as multi-color peony fireworks appear in the sky whilst a grand choral version of the theme song Happily Ever After is played.
 The keyhole then turns and opens, unleashing a colorful final set of fireworks.
 (Note: This section initially included lasers throughout the finale during 2017 testing, but it was cut only before the original premiere of the show.
 Laser effect throughout the finale was originally restored in 2023 version, although the effect was later removed again in June of that same year.)